Dodge Challenger Insurance Rates

 Want to start shopping for Dodge Challenger insurance rates right away?
 Enter your ZIP code to find the average insurance cost for your Dodge Challenger.

-Estimated auto insurance rates for a Dodge Challenger are $1,342 annually for full coverage.
-Comprehensive insurance costs on average $254 each year, collision costs $374, and liability is $534.
-Liability-only coverage costs around $588 a year, with high-risk coverage costing $2,888 or more.
-Teenage drivers pay the most at $5,214 a year or more.
+The average insurance prices for a Dodge Challenger are $1,342 every 12 months for full coverage insurance.
+Comprehensive insurance costs an estimated $254, collision insurance costs $374, and liability coverage is $534.
+Liability-only coverage costs around $588 a year, and high-risk coverage costs $2,888 or more.
+Teens cost the most to insure at up to $5,214 a year.

 Average premium for full coverage: $1,342